dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-two.md

 layout: post
 categories: three.js
 id: 981
-updated: 2022-04-26 09:51:42
+updated: 2022-04-26 09:53:37
-version: 1.4
+version: 1.5
 ---

 Last week I started a [weird walk guy threejs example](/2022/04/18/threejs-examples-weird-walk-one/), and as such this week I think I will make another [threejs example](/2021/02/19/threejs-examples/) that I just a continuation of that example.
 This time I made some changes that have to do with how I go about adding textures to a module that I make this way my making another file that helps me with the process of making [data textures](/2022/04/15/threejs-data-texture/).

 Of course I also made some additional changes when it comes to how the walk happens, with the first one I was thinking that it would be cool to just have to mesh objects for legs, and have just one axis of each leg scale up and down as a kind of crude yet amusing walk cycle.
 For this example I am thinking that it would be cool to have a walk cycle where the legs are two or more mesh objects that rotate at certain pivot locations.
+However as with the first weird walk cycle example do so in a very weird way in which the thighs of the weird walk guy move forward from the rest of the body very far so the look is in no way natural.
+So in other words when it comes to this weird walk guy example, just like with the first example, I am going in a kind of weird for the sake of weird kind of direction.

 <!-- more -->